avdheshgupta-ims/eb4_DS_DeadHeads_3-8LineDecoder/experiment/README.md

 ### Aim
 In this experiment you will learn to design 3x8 Decoder and verify the truth table of 3x8 Decoder.<br>
 ### Theory
-Decode is an electronic circuit designed from basic logic gates (AND, OR, NOT) and can take multiple decoded input and provide multiple outputs.
-The circuit of decoder is a combinational circuit.
+Decode is an electronic combinational circuit which includes basic logic gates (AND, OR, NOT).
+The circuit take multiple decoded input in the form of n and provide multiple outputs in the form of 2^n.
 A decoder would be the n-to-2^n type binary decoders.
-The decoder convert binary information from 'n' coded inputs to 2^n outputs.
+The decoder converts binary information from 'n' coded inputs to 2^n outputs.
 2-to-4 decoder, 3-to-8 decoder or 4-to-16 decoder are some examples of Decoder.
 Decoder is basically used to enable one of the circuit amoung multiple circuit.<br>

 ### Procedure
 <br>